kevinAlbs/specifications/source/client-side-encryption/client-side-encryption.md

 **In-Use Encryption**

-Is an umbrella term describing the both CSFLE and Queryable Encryption.
+Is an umbrella term describing the CSFLE and Queryable Encryption.

 <span id="encryptedFields"></span> **encryptedFields**